api-platform/docs/core/dto.md

 - an array to specify more metadata for example `['class' => BookInput::class, 'name' => 'BookInput', 'iri' => '/book_input']`

-## Using objects as relations inside resources
+## Using Objects As Relations Inside Resources

-Because ApiPlatform can (de)normalize anything in the supported formats (`jsonld`, `jsonapi`, `hal`, etc.), you can use any object you want inside resources.
+Because API Platform can (de)normalize anything in the supported formats (`jsonld`, `jsonapi`, `hal`, etc.), you can use any object you want inside resources.
 For example, let's say that the `Book` has an `attribute` property that can't be represented by a resource, we can do the following:

 ```php
 <?php